Uganda says Seleka now its enemy as it hunts LRA in Central African Republic

 Tit-for-tat killings continue and Seleka fighters still occupy pockets of the country.

-Narkoyo accused Uganda's troops, whose mission to hunt down LRA fighters across the region has received support from U.S. Special Forces, of plundering CAR for gold, diamonds and ivory.
+Narkoyo accused Uganda's troops, whose mission to hunt down LRA fighters across the region have received support from U.S. Special Forces, of plundering CAR for gold, diamonds and ivory.

-U.S. State Department spokesman Will Stevens said Washington was aware of reports of incidents between Ugandan forces and Seleka rebels, but added that "U.S. forces were not present during the incident, nor were they involved in the planning or support of the Ugandan mission that may have led to the incident."
+It was not clear if the Ugandan troops involved in the fighting with Seleka were receiving U.S. support.